 Dads who leave promises unfulfilled

 There are fathers who make tall promises to their kids and often fail to deliver on them.
 They make these promises in the first place to look good in front of the kids.
 But they do not realize that not following up on those promises can have much deeper impacts on the kids.
 Kids need to learn that words carry weight.

 They need to be taught that they cannot get away by making promises that they cannot keep.
 And fathers who themselves fail to do so, lose all authority to impose these requirements on their kids.
 Fathers have to lead by example to make the kids understand that following up on your words is extremely important in life.

-- Protect them from future setbacks: When people cannot be trusted to deliver on their promises their integrity gets questioned.
-Failing to follow on your promises is a sign of weakness and once kids develop a weak personality, they also lose the sense of shame related to broken promises and hollow words.
-Fathers need to identify the negative impacts that their broken promises have on the children’s psyche.
-To adults, breaking small promises might seem insignificant, but it is not so for the kids.
+- Protect them from future setbacks: When people cannot be trusted to deliver on their promises, their integrity gets questioned.
+Failing to follow your promises is a sign of weakness, and once kids develop a weak personality, they also lose the sense of shame related to broken promises and hollow words.
+Fathers need to identify the negative impacts that their broken promises have on their children’s psyches.
+To adults, breaking small promises might seem insignificant, but it is not so for kids.